-Soon after Ana and I had made a brief stop at the Pastelaria Alcôa for a late morning snack of pastéis de nata we had a brief delay on our walk toward the Largo do Carmo when we happened upon a small crowd who had gathered around an older woman who had fallen down and, in my estimation, had fractured her wrist.
+Soon after Ana and I had made a brief stop at the Pastelaria Alcôa for a late morning snack of pastéis de nata we had a brief delay walking toward the Largo do Carmo.
+We happened upon a small crowd who had gathered around an older woman who had fallen down and, in my estimation, had fractured her wrist.
 The woman was upset and adamant in refusing assistance even with her grandson standing nearby.
-Somehow Ana managed to calm her and, in her generous Portuguese way, convinced her to allow us to escort them to the café where the boy’s mother worked.
-As we started back on our way to the square, Ana resumed her story about the 25th of April and
+Somehow Ana managed to calm her and, in her generous Portuguese way, convinced her to allow us to escort them to the nearby café where the boy’s mother worked.
+As we started back on our way to the square, Ana resumed the narrative she’d begun about the 25th of April and

-As is universally the case, we need to take at least a brief look at history to gain a degree perspective and in this instance we need to start in 1933 when what became the Estado Novo (the government that would be ousted on 25 April) evolved from a military coup that occurred on 28 May 1926.
+As is universally the case, we need to take at least a brief look at history to gain some perspective.
+I think in this instance we can start in 1933 when what became the Estado Novo (the government that would be ousted on 25 April) evolved from a military coup that occurred on 28 May 1926.

 Estado Novo was an autocratic authoritarian regime ruthlessly led by António de Oliveira Salazar who relied on secret police to enforce his policies and authority.
 Although repressive and brutal, Salazar’s regime brought an element of governmental stability that few Portuguese had experienced.
 For example, between 1910 and 1926, the country had more than 40 prime ministers.
 In their longing for stability, the Portuguese were initially tolerant of some of Salazar’s tactics and this allowed him time to consolidate the power that he wielded ruthlessly for more than four decades.